 - Funny Background Event: After Mary Poppins returns and hires herself as a nanny, Michael and Jane are in the parlor discussing how the magical and mystical things they did with Mary Poppins in their youths were just in their imaginations.
 They laugh at the idea it could be real, when behind them Mary Poppins is going up the banister once again.

 - Fun with Acronyms: Jane is a union organizer for the "Society for the Protection of the Rights of the Underpaid Citizens of England," or SPRUCE for short.

 - Furry Confusion: Downplayed during the animated sequence.
 All of the animal characters are clothes-wearing Funny Animals save for Clyde, a talking but otherwise non-anthropomorphic horse who pulls Shamus the dog's carriage.

 - Good Parents: Michael's main concern is providing for his children's emotional and physical needs.
-He tries to hide their financial problems, for their sake, but breaks down talking about it to them when they get home from the bank.
+He tries to hide their financial woes, for their sake but breaks down talking about it to them when they get home from the bank.

 - Grin of Audacity: When Jack gets over the shock of seeing Mary Poppins fly down on the kite, he grins and says, "As I live and breathe."

 - Growing Up Sucks: Well, not in the usual sense, but Michael and Jane have convinced themselves that their magical adventures with Mary Poppins they were kids were just figments of their imaginations.